mloskot/qt-creator-plugin-boostbuild/README.md

 Overview
 ------------------------------------------------------------------------------

-The idea of the Boost.Build plugin is extremely simple - three main features:
+The idea of the Boost.Build plugin is extremely simple - use Qt Creator as a basic GUI shell to interact with the Boost.Build command.

+Three main features:

-* **Open** a Jamfile as a project in Qt Creator
+* **Open** ```Jamroot``` or ```Jamfile.v2``` as a project in Qt Creator.
-* **Build** a project in Qt Creator as it is configured by its Jamfile(s).
+* **Build** project in Qt Creator as it is configured by its Jamfile(s).
-* **Parse** the Boost.Build command output to enable navigation to error or warning locations.
+* **Parse** Boost.Build command output to enable navigation to error or warning locations.

-It turns out, that in order to achieve the three features above, a project manager for Qt Creator needs to fulfill more beefy requirements of opening a project, reading project directory structure, creating nodes of project explorer tree, creating build configurations, creating build steps for build configurations and so on.
+It turns out, that in order to achieve the three basic features above, a project manager plugin for Qt Creator needs to implement a few beefy features like: opening a project, reading project directory structure, creating nodes of project explorer tree, creating build, run, deploy configurations and corresponding build, run, deploy steps and more.

-Regardless the Qt Creator requirements, the plugin is **not** supposed to provide:

-* fully-featured parser for Jamfiles
+So, the Boost.Build plugin implements as little as necessary, and currently, it does **not** provide:

+* parsing capabilities for Boost.Build ```Jamroot``` or ```Jamfile.v2``` files
-* any kind of GUI for editing, updating or managing configuration stored in Jamfiles
+* any kind of GUI for updating or managing configuration stored in Jamfiles

 Building
 ------------------------------------------------------------------------------